yingweiwo

 Toxicity Summary

-IDENTIFICATION AND USE: 1,4-Dichlorobenzene (p-DCB) is a solid.
-It is used as moth repellent, general insecticide, germicide, space odorant, in manufacture of 2,5-dichloroaniline, dyes, intermediates, pharmacy, agriculture (fumigating soil).
-HUMAN STUDIES: Fumes from the surface of hot p-DCB may irritate skin slightly when contact is repeated or prolonged.
-Leukoencephalopathy has been described following ingestion of p-DCB mothballs.
-Hemolytic anemia and methemoglobinemia is more rarely reported in such cases. p-DCB increased the frequency of sister chromatid exchange in human peripheral blood lymphocytes in the absence of metabolic activation.
-ANIMAL STUDIES: p-DCB induces renal tumors specifically in male rats through an alpha2u-globulin-associated response. p-DCB failed to exhibit genotoxic effects in vivo, exhibiting negative responses in unscheduled DNA synthesis, in the chromosome aberration assay, in the dominant lethal assay, and in the in vivo micronucleus assay.
-It was reported as positive in one DNA strand breakage assay and in one in vivo micronucleus assay. p-DCB bound to DNA in the liver, lung, and kidney of mice but not in that of male rats.
-It also induced DNA damage in the liver and spleen but not in the kidney, lung, or bone marrow of mice. p-DCB was not mutagenic in Salmonella typhimurium strains TA 98, TA 100, TA 1535, or TA 1537 with or without metabolic activation.
-Acute and subchronic neurotoxicity studies have been performed with p-DCB.
-In rats, acute exposure to p-DCB at the rate of 50, 200 or 600 ppm caused decreased forelimb and hindlimb grip strengths and motor activity in males but not females at the high-dose. p-DCB was not teratogenic in rabbits.
-ECOTOXICITY STUDIES: Acute and chronic toxicity to freshwater aquatic life occur at concentrations as low as 1,120 and 763 ug/L. Acute toxicity to saltwater aquatic life occurs at concentrations as low as 1,970 ug/L. p-DCB was toxic to cell cultures of the tomato, soybean, and carrot.
-Concentrations of 0.5 mM caused 50% growth inhibition in carrot and soybean cultures.
-The tomato cultures were more sensitive, with 0.05 mM causing 50% growth inhibition.
+Identification and Uses: 1,4-Dichlorobenzene (p-DCB) is a solid.
+It can be used as a moth repellent, general insecticide, fungicide, and air freshener.
+It is also used in the production of 2,5-dichloroaniline, dyes, intermediates, and in pharmaceuticals and agriculture (soil fumigation).
+Human Studies: Repeated or prolonged exposure to the fumes produced by hot p-DCB surfaces may cause mild skin irritation.
+Leukoencephalopathy has been reported after ingestion of p-DCB mothballs.
+Reports of hemolytic anemia and methemoglobinemia are rare. p-DCB can increase the frequency of sister chromatid exchange in human peripheral blood lymphocytes without metabolic activation.
+Animal Studies: p-DCB can specifically induce kidney tumors in male rats via α2u globulin-related responses. p-DCB has not shown genotoxicity in vivo; no positive results were observed in unplanned DNA synthesis assays, chromosomal aberration assays, dominant lethality assays, and in vivo micronucleus assays.
+It has been reported to be positive in a single-strand DNA breakage assay and an in vivo micronucleus assay. p-DCB binds to DNA in the liver, lungs, and kidneys of mice, but not to DNA in male rats.
+It also induces DNA damage in the liver and spleen of mice, but not in the kidneys, lungs, or bone marrow.
+Regardless of metabolic activation, p-DCB is not mutagenic to Salmonella typhimurium strains TA 98, TA 100, TA 1535, or TA 1537.
+Acute and subchronic neurotoxicity studies of p-DCB have been conducted.
+In rats, acute exposure to concentrations of 50, 200, or 600 ppm of p-DCB resulted in decreased grip strength and motor function in the forelimbs and hindlimbs of male rats, but this was not observed in female rats at high doses. p-DCB is not teratogenic in rabbits.
+Ecotoxicity studies: p-DCB exhibits acute and chronic toxicity to freshwater organisms at concentrations as low as 1120 and 763 μg/L. It also exhibits acute toxicity to marine organisms at concentrations as low as 1970 μg/L. p-DCB is toxic to cell cultures of tomato, soybean, and carrot.
+A concentration of 0.5 mM can cause 50% growth inhibition in carrot and soybean cell cultures.
+Tomato cultures are more sensitive, with 0.05 mM causing 50% growth inhibition.
+The hepatotoxicity and nephrotoxicity observed in laboratory animals may be due to toxic intermediates formed during the conversion of 1,4-dichlorophenol to 2,5-dichlorophenol by cytochrome P-450, or due to the consumption of glutathione by higher doses of 1,4-dichlorophenol, or both.
+(L395)

 Toxicity Data

-LD50: >6000 mg/kg/day (Dermal, Rat) (L395)
+LD50: >6000 mg/kg/day (skin, rat) (L395)

-LD50: 500 mg/kg/day (Oral, Rat) (L395)
+LD50: 500 mg/kg/day (oral, rat) (L395)

 Interactions